 Begin with the Two-Syllable Words, Set 1, and work through the pages in order.
 Do one or more pages daily, over a period of time; don't attempt to do all the pages at once.
 Students need time to internalize this idea.
 If students have clearly mastered one type of word, you don't have to do all of those pages.
 Go on to the next type of word.
 The words are taught in this order, from easiest to most difficult: two-syllable words, three-syllable words, four-syllable words, two-sound words, three-sound words, four-sound words, five-sound words, six-sound words.
 The last three categories are challenge level words.
 Study them with students who are learning to read words with consonant blends.
 Before you begin, you may want to talk about the pictures on the page to be sure students know the name of each picture.
 Then say the name of one picture at a time, going in random order, speaking "like a robot," separating the word parts completely, with a pause of a second or two between each part.
 The word lists show dashes in the words; these indicate where to pause.
-In the two syllable words, the pauses will come between each individual sound in the word.
+In the two syllable words, the pauses will come between the syllables.
+In the one syllable words, the pauses will come between each individual sound in the word.